mdang/ga-lessons/js-objects/exercises/letter-count.md

 **15 min**

 Create a function `letterCount` that accepts a string, and finds the number of times each letter occurs in the string.
-For example, given the word "apple", letterCount("apple") should count all occurrences of the letters "a", "p", "l" and "e" and then return the following output:
+For example, given the word "apple", `letterCount('apple')` should count all occurrences of the letters "a", "p", "l" and "e" and then return the following output:

 ```javascript